-Born in France, Benjamin Millepied began his dance training at the age of eight with his mother, Catherine Flori a former modern dancer, while learning track and field from his father Denys Millepied, a former Decathlete.
+Born in Bordeaux France, Benjamin Millepied grew up in Senegal and began his dance training at the age of eight with his mother Catherine Flori, a former modern dancer, while learning track and field from his father Denys Millepied, a former Decathlete.
 From the age of thirteen to the age of sixteen he attended the Conservatoire National de Lyon, studying with Marie France Dieulevin and Michel Rahn.
 In the summer of 1992, Mr. Millepied came to New York City to attend the summer program at the School of American Ballet, the official school of New York City Ballet.
 The following year, he became a full-time student at the school, having received the “Bourse Lavoisier,” a scholarship award from the French Ministry.
 At SAB he studied with Stanley Williams and Adam Luders.
 In the 1994 SAB Spring Workshop, Mr. Millepied originated a principal role in Jerome Robbins’ 2 & 3 Part Inventions, set to music by J.S Bach.
 He was awarded the “Prix de Lausanne” the same year.
 In his last year at SAB, Mr. Millepied received the Mae L. Wien Award for Outstanding Promise and was invited to become a member of New York City Ballet.
 In the spring of 2001, he was promoted to the rank of Principal Dancer at NYCB, where he remained until his retirement as a dancer in 2011.

 From 2006 to 2007, Mr. Millepied was choreographer-in-residence at the Baryshnikov Arts Center.
 During his time at BAC, Mr. Millepied created the solo “Years Later” for Mikhail Baryshnikov.
 In 2007, he received the United States Artists Wynn Fellowship.
 In 2010, he was made Chevalier in the Order of Arts and Letters by the French Ministry of Culture.

-In 2012, Mr. Millepied moved to Los Angeles, where he conceived of and founded the new dance company L.A.
+In 2012, Mr. Millepied moved to Los Angeles, where he conceived of and founded the L.A.
 Dance Project.
 L.A.
 Dance Project’s mission is to promote new collaborative work by emerging and established artists, and to revisit influential multidisciplinary dance collaborations from the past.
 The company creates innovative platforms for contemporary dance and expands the experience of dance and dance education to audiences of all ages.